Great for holiday gift giving and taste great with coffee

 By Jody Moon

 My recipe is the same as Robin's.
 But, in making it throughout the years, I have changed by adding different flavor puddings, choc. chips, coconut, and different flavorings besides vanilla.
-It gives you something to change up besides the plain for a change.
-Just experiment with different things that you like.

 When you are given a starter in a bag its usually about 1 cup of starter.
 Hence it will be